SweetVishnya/sweetvishnya.github.io/index.md

 [BibTeX](papers.bib)

+## SBOM into SIEM for Incident Response and Cloud Infrastructure Security \[[russian&nbsp;slides](https://offzone.moscow/upload/presentation-2024/FastTrack_Vishnyakov_OFFZONE2024.pdf)\] \[[russian&nbsp;video](https://vk.com/video-172362100_456239215)\]

+<u>Alexey Vishnyakov</u>.
+SBOM into SIEM for Incident Response and Cloud Infrastructure Security.
+OFFZONE 2024.

+### Abstract

+Alexey will explore what essential information should be included in the SBOM and discuss the associated challenges and advantages of sending SBOMs to an SIEM system.

+The talk will focus on utilizing CycloneDX tools for SBOM generation and enriching it with essential missing metadata related to builds and artifacts.
+The presentation will address topics such as File Integrity Monitoring (FIM), identifying vulnerabilities in third-party components (SCA), leveraging SBOMs for efficient incident response, and the obstacles encountered in deploying controlled builds in Yandex Cloud

 ## Numeric Truncation Security Predicate \[[paper](https://arxiv.org/abs/2312.06425)\] \[[slides](mirror/mezhuev-ispopen2023.pdf)\] \[[russian&nbsp;video](https://www.youtube.com/watch?v=oMpSgMFFiXc&t=18608s)\]

 Mezhuev T., Kobrin I., <u>Vishnyakov A.</u>, Kuts D. Numeric Truncation Security Predicate.
 2023 Ivannikov ISPRAS Open Conference (ISPRAS), IEEE, 2023, p.
 84-92.
 DOI: [10.1109/ISPRAS60948.2023.10508174](https://www.doi.org/10.1109/ISPRAS60948.2023.10508174)